kamerynjw/kamerynjw.github.io/teaching/2020/math455/syllabus.md

 **Prerequisite** 321 or graduate standing in a related field or consent.
 Recommended: 454.

+**This syllabus has undergone significant changes due to the coronavirus.
+I reserve the right to make additional changes as necessary.**

 Grading Policy
 =======

-There will be three portions of your final grade, each worth one third of the total: one midterm exam, one final exam, and homework.
+There will be four portions of your final grade: one midterm exam, one final exam, and homework, and blecture participation.
+The breakdown of your overall grade is as follows.

+* 30% Final

+* 30% Midterm

+* 30% Homework

+* 10% Blecture participation

 Grades will be assigned based upon the standard F to A scale.
 I do not anticipate this happening, but I reserve the right to make later adjustments to the scale.